Why Diversity is Valuable

 Ranked High in Ethnic Diversity

-Ethnically-diverse schools offer students the opportunity to study and collaborate with undergraduates from racial and ethnic groups that are different from their own.
+Ethnically-diverse schools offer students the opportunity to study and learn with undergraduates from racial and ethnic groups that are different from their own.

 American University is ranked #764 in ethnic diversity nationwide with a student body composition that is above the national average.